Big Problems

 After Billy learns that Josh has been transformed into an adult, there is a scene where he slinks warily out of his house carrying a bag of what we find out later are adult clothes and money for Josh.
 As Billy sneaks past Josh’s house next door we see the flashing lights of a police car and Mrs. Baskin in tears talking to a cop.

-Now, except for a later scene where Josh Baskin’s child face ends up on the side of a milk carton (a nice touch in the movie), the screenplay is unconcerned with exploring the police investigation that would have taken place.
+However, except for a later scene where Josh Baskin’s child face ends up on the side of a milk carton (a nice touch in the movie), the screenplay is unconcerned with exploring the police investigation that would have taken place.
+There is, in fact, never a mention of cops again for the rest of the film.

 Josh Baskin: Illegal Alien?

-Speaking of which, since Josh must find a way to support himself for six weeks, he applies for a job at MacMillan Toy Company.
-During the interview, he gives the HR guy Billy’s locker combination as his social security number.
+Josh and Billy flee to New York City where they learn that it will take six weeks to find the location of the fortune telling machine, which means Josh has to find a way to support himself in the interim.
+Seeing a job listing at MacMillan Toy Company for a data entry clerk, Josh applies and during the interview gives the HR guy Billy’s locker combination as his social security number.
 The HR guy, after obsessively snapping his ballpoint pen several times, says, “You’re missing a couple of numbers.”
 Josh gives him some made-up missing digits and the guy fills them in on the application.
 In a bit of foreshadowing, Josh’s future love interest, Susan Lawrence, barges into the interview to complain about a lousy secretary the HR guy hired for her.
 Distracted and annoyed, the HR guy dismisses her and asks Josh, “When can you start?”

 Really?
-You just hire someone on the spot without first doing a background check, calling a former employer, checking his SOCIAL SECURITY NUMBER?
+You just hire someone on the spot without first doing a background check, calling a former employer, or checking his SOCIAL SECURITY NUMBER?
 Who hired the HR guy?
-The truth is, the MacMillan Toy Company part of this movie would have ended straight away, once they realized that Josh gave them a bogus social security number.
+The truth is, the toy company part of this movie should have ended straight away once they discovered Josh’s bogus social security number.

 6 Rms Rvr Vw

-Josh rents an amazing loft apartment in the West Village and stocks it with a soda pop dispenser, trampoline, and a pinball machine.
+What is the first thing Josh does?
+He moves out of his seedy Times Square hotel and rents an amazing loft apartment in the West Village, which he stocks with a soda pop dispenser, trampoline, and pinball machine.
 Let’s put aside the fact that as one of a dozen or so VPs at the toy company, there is no way he could have afforded that place.
-Let’s ignore this detail, but only because this is a movie taking place in New York City, and it seems to be a custom in Hollywood to give any character who lives in the city an apartment that would be hopelessly out of the character’s price range in the real world.
+Let’s ignore this detail, but only because, again, this is the 80s, in New York City, and it seems to be a custom in Hollywood to give characters who live in the city an apartment that would be hopelessly out of their price range in the real world.
 (Did none of these filmmakers ever live in NYC early in their careers?)

 Memories, like the corners of my mind